 - 1. The instructor will request the student to discontinue the disruptive action. - 2.
-If the behavior continues, the instructor will instruct the student to leave the classroom.
-Security will be called to remove the student if he or she does not leave when requested. - An incident report will then be completed by the instructor and filed with the Council of Deans.
-Copies will be sent to the student, advisor, Office of Enrollment Services and Student Success, and the Office of Freshman through Senior Year Experience. - 4.
+If the behavior continues, the instructor will ask the student to leave the classroom.
+Security will be called to remove the student if he or she does not leave when requested. - 3.
+An incident report will then be completed by the instructor and filed with the Council of Deans.
+Copies will be sent to the student, advisor and the Office of Student Development. - 4.
 After the completion of an incident report, including the student's comments, the student must secure the written permission of the Council of Deans in order to return to class.
-The student will be held responsible for all absences incurred between the time of the suspension from class and his or her return. - Any recurrence of disruptive behavior on the part of the student cited will result in expulsion from the class and a grade of 'F' recorded in the semester in which the offense occurred.
+The student will be held responsible for all absences incurred between the time of the suspension from class and his or her return. - 5.
+Any recurrence of disruptive behavior on the part of the student cited will result in expulsion from the class and a grade of 'F' recorded in the semester in which the offense occurred.